leukeleu/django-hidp/packages/hidp/docs/templates.md

 `provider_email`
 : The email address retrieved from the OIDC provider.

-Redirects to `OIDCLinkedServicesView` after successfully linking the account to the OIDC provider.

 ### account_unlink.html

 Rendered by the `OIDCAccountUnlinkView`.

+Redirects to `OIDCLinkedServicesView` after successfully unlinking the account from the OIDC provider.

 **Context variables**